CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 It feels really great to be regulated.

 I have observed that meditation can be a big piece of the way back to health from CIRS.
-Yes, meditation can be boring until you practice enough and discover that it feels really great to not be dysregulated all the time.
+Yes, meditation can be boring until you practice enough and discover that it feels really great not to be dysregulated all the time.

 You can make a full recovery from CIRS.

 I know people who have made a full recovery from CIRS, even after a decade of being ill, by addressing their fear and their underlying nervous system dysregulation.
 I watched one woman recently complete this journey.
-Understanding the degree of fear that she dealt with, and then learning how to step out from under it, made all the difference in her recovery.
+Understanding the degree of fear that she dealt with, and then learning how to step away from it, made all the difference in her recovery.

 I wish you well in your own recovery.